 Important: Make sure that the email address you select is an email address at your company, not a Checkr email address.

-A Pre-Adverse Action Notice notifies the candidate that information contained on their background report may negatively affect a decision about their employment.
+A pre-adverse action notice notifies the candidate that information contained on their background report might negatively affect a decision about their employment.
 It is intended to give the candidate an opportunity to respond to the information contained in the report, so by law it must contain a copy of the report.
-The notice must contain a standard document called “A Summary of Your Rights Under the FCRA,” and some states may require additional notices.
+The notice must contain a standard document called “A Summary of Your Rights Under the FCRA,” and some states requires additional notices.

 On the next screen, select the charge(s) that you believe disqualify the candidate from employment.
 You must select at least one, but you should select all the charges that are potentially disqualifying.